-This article will provide a guide on getting your Home/Local/Mobile Windwos machine ready to connect back to your Office/Remote computer.
+This article will provide a guide on getting your Home/Local/Mobile Windows machine ready to connect back to your Office/Remote computer.

 Installing the Supported Client